elephantscale/spring-cloud-labs/14-set-up-a-ci-pipeline-with-jenkins-for-automated-testing-and-deployment-of-microservices/14-lab.md

        ```cmd
        type C:\Jenkins\secrets\initialAdminPassword
        ```
-   - Copy the password and paste it into the Jenkins setup page.
+   - Paste the password into the Jenkins setup page.

 7. **Install suggested plugins.**
    - Follow the Jenkins setup wizard and select **Install suggested plugins**.

 8. **Create an admin user.**
-   - Create a new admin user with your credentials and complete the setup.
+   - Create an admin account and complete the setup.

 ---

 ### **Part 2: Preparing the Microservices**

 9. **Ensure `UserService` and `OrderService` are ready.**
-   - Ensure the two microservices are in separate Git repositories.
+   - Ensure both microservices are in separate Git repositories.
-   - Push the projects to a Git hosting platform (e.g., GitHub, GitLab, or Bitbucket).
+   - Push the projects to a Git hosting platform like GitHub.

 10. **Configure `pom.xml` for Jenkins integration.**
-    - Ensure the `pom.xml` files of both microservices include the `surefire` plugin for running tests:
+    - Ensure both `pom.xml` files include the `surefire` plugin:
       ```xml
       <build>
           <plugins>